shawn-dsilva/shade-jekyll-theme/about.md

     ## Embedded Systems related IDEs, Compilers, Electronics and other tools
     - Keil MDK & IAR EWM
     - GCC as the compiler,assembler,linker package and Make for the build system,and GDB for debugging
     - EK-TM4C123GXL evaluation board by Texas Instruments,based around a ARM Cortex-M4F core microcontroller

 {% endcomment %}

-You can check out my <a href="/public/assets/resume/resume.pdf"> resume here </a>
+You can check out my  Resume as an <a href="/public/assets/resume/resume.html"> HTML web page </a> or a  <a href="/public/assets/resume/resume.pdf"> PDF</a>